softwarecrafters-io/typescript-jest-minimal/Readme.md

-# TypeScript with Jest minimal template
+# TypeScript with Jest.
+Minimal template

 You can use it to build a new project.